Clive Oppenheimer: Media appearances

 Oppenheimer has appeared on BBC Radio 4's The Museum of Curiosity.
 His hypothetical donation to this imaginary museum was a small tin of magma.
 He has also appeared on The Infinite Monkey Cage alongside Jo Brand and Tamsin Mather and Midweek and In Our Time on BBC Radio 4.

 Oppenheimer has also collaborated with filmmaker Werner Herzog on three documentaries.
-He appeared in Herzog's films Encounters at the End of the World and is prominently featured Into the Inferno.
+He appeared in Herzog's films Encounters at the End of the World and is prominently featured in Into the Inferno.
 In 2020, he made his directorial debut with his third Herzog film, Fireball: Visitors from Darker Worlds, which Oppenheimer and Herzog co-directed.

 Awards and honours

 In 2005 he was awarded the Murchison Award by the Royal Geographical Society “for publications judged to contribute most to geographical science in preceding recent years”.
 In 2024, Oppenheimer was awarded the Volcano and Magmatic Studies Group ThermoFisher Award (now known as the VMSG Award), presented to individuals who “have made a significant advance to our understanding of volcanic and magmatic processes and who has made substantial contributions to the research community.”